wedelljd/wedelljd.github.io/_posts/2017-03-01-Meeting a Mate in Four Minutes.md

-The advandage of being someone's first date is apparent from this graph, however it is diffcult to conclude what effect the mid-event break is having, if any.
-To explore this further I separarted dates into several buckets based on their order: first/last, immediately before the break, and immediately after the break.
+The advantage of being someone's first date is apparent from this graph, however it is difficult to conclude what effect the mid-event break is having, if any.
+To explore this further I separated dates into several buckets based on their order: first/last, immediately before the break, and immediately after the break.

 Speed dating behavior turned out to be a bit different compared to parole rulings.
-As seen below it seems that a date immediately before the break is slighty more advantagous than immediately after.
+As seen below it seems that a date immediately before the break is slightly more advantageous than immediately after.
 The advantage to being someone's first or last date is also confirmed.

 ```python